 PhoneSheriff has a more robust feature set, and Net Nanny is easier to manage.
 But thanks to a visually informative admin panel, cross-platform operability and granular app-management functions, Qustodio is a very worthy alternative.
 That's particularly true if you're concerned that your child spends too much time on a particular app or communicates too often with specific people.
-The paid service has three pricing tiers: $55 a year covers up to five devices, including Macs and PCs; $97 covers 10; and $138 covers 15 devices.
+The paid service has three pricing tiers: $55 a year covers up to five devices, including iPhones, Macs and PCs; $97 covers 10; and $138 covers 15 devices.

 Qustodio lets you set time limits on an individual app, not just block it outright.
 In another welcome example of giving you more granular control, the app lets you set time frames — say, 30 minutes on Sundays only — as well as time limits.